Incorporating Procedural Fairness in Flag Submissions on Social Media Platforms: Discussion

 \subsubsection{Incorporating a Text Box in Flagging Mechanisms}

 Our analysis reveals that flaggers' fairness perceptions, especially regarding having a voice in the content moderation process, improve when they have an opportunity to express in detail their objections to the post during the flagging process.
 Specifically, our quantitative analysis demonstrates that the availability of a text box, which lets users articulate their thoughts in their own words within the flagging mechanism, significantly enhances their sense of being heard (Sec.~\ref{sec:Availability of a Free-Text Box}).
 Contrary to our hypothesis \textit{H3-1} (Sec.~\ref{sec:text-box}), adding this text box to flag designs does not come at the cost of reducing users' perceived consistency (Sec.~\ref{sec:Availability of a Free-Text Box}).
+Besides procedural fairness, a text box could also enhance outcome fairness by providing flag reviewers additional context to fairly evaluate flagged posts.
+Flag outcomes that are accompanied by explanations regarding decision-making~\cite{jhaver2019did,jhaver2019does} and how flaggers' voice was considered could improve flaggers' and flagged users' perceptions of both procedural and outcome fairness.

-However, we also found that a text box increases the cognitive load on users when flagging a post (Sec.~\ref{sec:Additional Analyses}), which may reduce the mechanism's overall usability.
+We found that a text box increases the cognitive load on users when flagging a post (Sec.~\ref{sec:Additional Analyses}), which may reduce the mechanism's overall usability.
 Although we did not find a direct association between this feature and users' intention to flag again, prior research indicates that mental fatigue during the flagging process can lead to negative user experiences \cite{gillespie2018regulation}.
 Therefore, platforms should carefully consider adopting this feature since it may limit user participation.
 One way for flag mechanisms to reduce unwarranted cognitive load could be to make user input in this text box optional and clarify that it is to be used only if flaggers want to provide additional necessary context.

 Further, we recognize that rigorous implementation of this feature requires platform moderators to carefully consider user-submitted text when making their moderation decisions, which presents challenges of scale~\cite{gorwa2020algorithmic,gillespie2020content}.
 The results of our interaction effects suggest a likely compromise: we found that when flagging mechanisms do not offer a text box, the ability to specify rule violation through a classification scheme becomes significantly more crucial to satisfying users' voice needs (Sec. ~\ref{sec:Additional Analyses}).
 Therefore, we suggest that if platforms are concerned about the negative impact of a text box on usability or cannot afford to implement one due to labor constraints, they should at least implement a robust classification scheme for rule violations (or another analogous feature that lets users adequately specify their post objections) in their flagging mechanisms.